MicrosoftDocs/SupportArticles-docs/support/sql/welcome-sql-server.md

 - See [How to contribute to SQL Server Documentation](/sql/sql-server/sql-server-docs-contribute).

-### Latest builds and cumulative updates available for SQL Server versions
+### Builds and Cumulative Updates available for SQL Server versions

 - See [Determine the version, edition, and update level of SQL Server and its components](/troubleshoot/sql/general/determine-version-edition-update-level).